ls - list directory contents

 - Regular file.

-Implementations may add other characters to this list to represent other, implementation-dependent, file types.
+Implementations may add other characters to this list to represent other implementation-defined file types.

-The next three fields are three characters each:
+The next three fields shall be three characters each:

 - <owner permissions>

-- Permissions for the file owner class (see file access permissions in the XBD specification, Glossary ).
+Permissions for the file owner class (see XBD File Access Permissions ).

 - <group permissions>